Archive

 ThreadSafeEventService

-The real key is to ensure that whatever we call for EventBus within our unit testing code is using a ThreadSafeEventService.
-This EventService implementation does not use the invokeLater method, so you can be assured that the messages will be delivered in a deterministic manner.
+method, so you can be assured that the messages will be delivered in a deterministic manner.
 As I previously described, the EventBus static methods are convenience wrappers around a certain implementation of the EventService interface.
 We are able to modify what the default implementations will be by the EventServiceLocator class.
 From the docs:

 By default will lazily hold a SwingEventService, which is mapped to

-SERVICE_NAME_SWING_EVENT_SERVICEand returned bygetSwingEventService().
-Also by default this same instance is returned bygetEventBusService(), is mapped toSERVICE_NAME_EVENT_BUSand wrapped by the EventBus.To change the default implementation class for the EventBus’ EventService, use the API:
+and wrapped by the EventBus.To change the default implementation class for the EventBus’ EventService, use the API:

 EventServiceLocator.setEventService(EventServiceLocator.SERVICE_NAME_EVENT_BUS, new SomeEventServiceImpl());